xErik/memory-scheduler-plus/README.md

 intConfidence = 0;

 record = ms.getNextRecord(intConfidence, record);
 ```

 ### Advanced Usage

-The default constructor is given below, its values will be used if not set by you.
+The default constructor is given below, it's values will be used if not set by you.

 Internally, the [moment](https://momentjs.com/docs/#/manipulating/add/) package is used.